sapphirepp/sapphirepp/doc/pages/examples/closure.md

-After compiling and running the example, we can visualize the results at the predefined points using the provided gnuplot script,
+After compiling and running the example, we can visualize the results at the predefined points using the provided gnuplot script, i.e. we execute

 ```shell
 gnuplot -e "input_file='results/closure/spherical_density_map_point_02_t_0000.dat'; output_file='results/closure/heatmap_l3_x0_t0.png'" heatmap.gp